sguox002/leetcode/leetcode-all.md

 second player can have 3 choices: left child, parent,right child.
 Since the choice will bprevent the first player to choose that branch.
 So it turns out the count the nodes in all three branches.
 You can always choose two branches.
 ->>

-<<-1214	Two Sum BSTs    		67.8%	Medium
-two bsts, check if a from bst1 and b from bst2 and a+b=target. hashmap + traverse
-->>

 <<-1245	Tree Diameter    		61.1%	Medium
 n-ary tree. given a list of edges.
-dfs: get the depth and find the max and 2nd max depth for node. diameter is the max depth + 2nd max depth via some node.
+dfs: get the depth and find the max and 2nd max depth for node. diameter is the max depth + 2nd max depth via some node. (similar to find max and 2nd max in array in O(N) ->>
-->>

 <<-1302	Deepest Leaves Sum    		83.9%	Medium
-two pass is trivial one pass to get the max depth, one pass to get the sum. one pass: bfs to get the previous row's sum. one pass: dfs, get the depth and max depth, when d>md, reset the sum.
+two pass is trivial one pass to get the max depth, one pass to get the sum. one pass: bfs to get the previous row's sum. one pass: dfs, get the depth and max depth, when d>md, reset the sum. similar to LCA deepest nodes., subtree of deepest nodes.
-->>

-<<-1305	All Elements in Two Binary Search Trees    		77.7%	Medium
-approach 1: inorder for tree 1 and tree 2 separately and merge sort. approach 2: same time inorder traversal and merge. has to use iterative approach We are doing in-order traversal independently for two trees.
-When it's time to 'visit' a node on the top of the stack, we are visiting the smallest of two.
 ->>

 <<-1315	Sum of Nodes with Even-Valued Grandparent    		83.8%	Medium
 dfs with parent info.
 ->>

 <<-1339	Maximum Product of Splitted Binary Tree    		37.4%	Medium
 split the tree by removing one edge, return the max product of the two tree's sum. a+b=tsum, max(ab) it is same to min(|a-b|)